mchmarny/dapr-grpc-service-template/README.md

 This project also includes GitHub actions in [.github/workflows](.github/workflows) that test on each `push` and build images and mark release on each `tag`.
 Other Dapr GitHub templates to accelerate Dapr development available [here](https://github.com/dapr/go-sdk/tree/master/service).

-## Disclaimer

-This is my personal project and it does not represent my employer.
-I take no responsibility for issues caused by this code.
-I do my best to ensure that everything works, but if something goes wrong, my apologies is all you will get.

 ## License

 This software is released under the [MIT](./LICENSE)